aria-ml/dataeval/docs/source/getting-started/roles/te_engineer.md

 DataEval's {class}`.Sufficiency` class allows the user to compare model performance of multiple models, including current model performance and predicted performance at different amounts of data, along with the predicted model saturation point.
-DataEval also has a {class}`.Select` class that allows the user to create subsets of the data based on a user defined selection.
+DataEval also has a {class}`.View` class that allows the user to create subsets of the data based on a user defined selection.

 ### Perform error analysis to identify systemic weaknesses